CaptainDario/DaKanji/packages/dakanji_db_core/SEARCH_DESCRIPTION.md

    1. Kanji
    2. Reading
    3. Definition
+4. Sort by result frequency
+5. Sort by fts5 relevance
-4. Except exact match: Sort by length difference of search term and match
+6. Sort by length difference of search term and match

-5. Sort by result frequency
-6. Sort by fts5 relevance
+## Filtering

+* Tag filtering
+* Language filtering
+*